 Q: What if eyeliner goes out of style?

 A: It is exceptionally difficult to find a stage in history where the appearance of darker, thicker lashes was not fashionable.
 With the eyeliner or eyelash enhancement procedure your natural lash-line is enhanced for a fuller, beautiful, natural result.
 This procedure is also very popular for men with light colors or sparse eyelashes.
-It provides wonderful eye definition.
+It provides a wonderful eye definition.
 Thin, medium and wide top and bottom eyeliners are also very popular.
-However, when i do procedures, I performed a more conservative, natural look.
+However, when I do procedures, I performed a more conservative, natural look.

 Q: What about people that have allergies?

 A: Many people love Permanent makeup because it replaces the topical cosmetics they may be sensitive to.
 Contact lens wearers especially enjoy not having to worry about makeup becoming lodged under their lenses.

 Q: I have heard that these procedures require multiple sessions.
 Why is that necessary?

 A: It is necessary for several reasons.
 One is due to the condition of the skin.
 Each skin type is different.
 Some skin types are thicker and healthier and more pigment will be retained in one session.
 Also, fine details, additional color depth, or design adjustments are easily made after the initial healing is complete.
 A follow-up visit is usually scheduled, if only to meet and discuss the healed outcome of the procedure, and agree that no further work is necessary.
 However, discuss all these concerns with your technician.
 Typically it takes a total of at least 2, possibly 3 applications, 4 weeks apart to achieve the desired outcome.

 Q: If this is permanent, why are future touch-ups necessary?